 It looks as if God is punishing me already, I think, and at that exact moment, a couple of firemen come walking up the driveway, the truck pulling in behind them, blocking the street.

 "Is she home?" says the other.

-"Well, yes," I say incredulously, as if he is implying that my mother would leave me home alone.
+"Well, yes," I say incredulously, as if he is implying my mother would leave me home alone.
 Even though she does, she tells me never to tell anyone.
-She says that if someone knew I was home alone, they might come and rob us and kidnap me, or worse.
+She says if someone knew I was home alone, they might come and rob us and kidnap me, or worse.
 Partly, I know I am just protecting her reputation.